peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

- `true`  if this CBOR object represents a not-a-number value (as opposed to whether this object's type is not a number type); otherwise,  `false` .
+ `true` if this CBOR object represents a not-a-number value (as opposed to hether this object's type is not a number type); otherwise,  `false` .

 ### IsNegativeInfinity